 Living With Chronic Pain: Psychological and Emotional Effects

 Pain hurts, but chronic pain not only hurts, it also takes a toll on your mental and emotional well-being.
 Chronic pain can lead to a number of different problems including:

-I’ve been suffering chronic pain since 1999.
-I had a car accident that left me with a permanent neck injury and migraines.
-The accident caused the muscles in my neck to tighten to the point of causing compression in my cervical vertebrae, specifically C1, C2 and C3.
+I’ve been suffering from chronic pain since 1999, when I had a car accident that left me with a permanent neck injury and migraines.
+The accident caused the muscles in my neck to tighten to the point of causing compression in my cervical vertebrae, specifically C1, C2, and C3.

 My neck hurts constantly whether I have a migraine or not.
 On days I have a migraine, the pain in my neck is usually worse than usual or on the left side instead of the right side.
 Rainy and stormy days make the pain worse, and the winter months can be agonizing.

 Some days are better than others, but even on good days I can’t turn my neck all the way to the right or left.
 I take several medications, but they only take the edge off the pain, making me able to get through my day to day life.
 In the past 20 years, I can count on one hand the number of days I’ve had without pain and still have fingers left over.

 But I'm not the only one suffering from this type of pain.
 Approximately 116 million Americans also suffer from chronic pain on a daily basis.
 That’s 116 million people that suffer long term pain, and many of them suffer with it daily.
 The pain itself is stressful and is compounded by any stress life throws at us.
 This extra stress has an extremely detrimental effect on a person’s overall mental status.